Naturally gluten free, Southern spoon bread is a delicious cross between bread pudding and a soufflé.

 I may not go that far when describing it, but it definitely was delicious.
 And, best of all, I had no adverse reaction.

-If you’re fond of truly American recipes, spoon bread should definitely be at the top of your list.
+If you’re fond of truly American recipes, this side dish recipe should definitely be at the top of your list.

 Barbara’s amazing recipe for 100% gluten free Southern spoon bread is in the free printable recipe card available at the end of the post.